swiss-ai-center/a-guide-to-mlops/docs/concept.md

 - **Reproducibility**: Reproducing model results is crucial in machine learning.
 MLOps ensures models can be replicated in production by providing mechanisms to reproduce training data and maintain consistency across environments.
 - **Data management**: Effective data management is essential for successful machine learning.
 MLOps offers solutions to streamline data management processes, ensuring data is clean, properly labeled, and of high quality.
 - **Model drift**: Machine learning models can experience drift over time due to changing data or updates.
 MLOps aids in detecting and managing model drift, enabling timely adjustments to maintain model accuracy and effectiveness.
 - **Security**: Machine learning models are vulnerable to attacks, and protecting them is paramount.
 MLOps incorporates security measures to safeguard models from malicious actors and ensure data privacy and integrity.

-TODO: We don't speak much about this in the current guide, is that right?
-It is covered in the PR reviews and such I guess?
+[//]: # "TODO: We don't speak much about security in the current guide, is that right?
+It is covered in the PR reviews and such I guess?"

 [//]: # "TODO: Should we add the challenge "Monitoring in production" here?"